benc-uk/bicep-iac/k8s-baremetal/readme.md

 The cluster is bootstraped by **kubeadm** as follows

-- Each node on the control plane runs `/root/kubeadm-cp.sh` this is done by cloud-init, this script checks KeyVault for a secret named `firstNode`
+- Each node on the control plane runs `/root/kubeadm-cp.sh` this is done by cloud-init, this script checks the hostname
-  - If `firstNode` **is not found** this node runs `kubeadm init` to initialize the cluster and it sets the `firstNode` secret in KeyVault to this node's hostname, once the cluster is initialized, the following steps are carried out:
+  - If the hostname ends `000000` this is the first node, and it runs `kubeadm init` to initialize the cluster, once the cluster is initialized, the following steps are carried out:
     - Install Flannel CNI
     - Apply `/root/default-sc.yaml` to create a default storage class
     - Apply `/root/metrics-server.yaml` to create a default storage class
     - Upload the `/etc/kubernetes/admin.conf` file to KeyVault as a secret named `kubeconfig`
-  - If `firstNode` **is found**, then this node waits for the control plane to be ready (by polling that port 6443 open) then runs `kubeadm join`
+  - If the hostname is anything else then this node waits for the control plane to be ready (by polling that port 6443 is open) then runs `kubeadm join`
 - In both cases the `/root/kubeadm.conf` file is used to provide initialization details and cluster configuration for control plane nodes.
 - The `kubeadm.conf` enables the in-tree Azure cloud provider with kubelet extra args and points it to `/etc/kubernetes/cloud.conf` and this file is created dynamically by Bicep at deployment time.

-Worker nodes join the cluster by cloud-init running `kubeadm-worker.sh` this polls and checks the control-plane is ready (using the same port 6443 check) then runs `kubeadm join` with `kubeadm-worker.conf` config file (which also enables the in-tree Azure cloud provider using `/etc/kubernetes/cloud.conf`)
+Worker nodes join the cluster by cloud-init running a different script, `kubeadm-worker.sh` this polls and checks the control-plane is ready (using the same port 6443 check) then runs `kubeadm join` with `kubeadm-worker.conf` config file (which also enables the in-tree Azure cloud provider using `/etc/kubernetes/cloud.conf`)

 **Note 1.** A randomised bootstrap token & cert-key is created by the Bicep template and injected into the `kubeadm.conf` and `kubeadm-worker.conf`